carlos-rian/pysqlx-engine/docs/user_guide/extras.md

 ## *close*

 #### Description
+It's a good idea to close the connection, but PySQLXEngine has the core in Rust;
+closing is automatic when your code leaves the context.

-Is good always close the connection, but!
-Even if you don't close the connection, don't worry, when the process ends automatically the connections will be closed so the bank doesn't have an idle connection.
+Even if you don't close the connection, don't worry; when the process ends automatically, the connections will be closed, so the database doesn't have an idle connection.

 #### Helper
 * Arguments: ``None``